brianguenter/FastDifferentiation.jl/README.md

    @ DataValues ~/.julia/packages/DataValues/N7oeL/src/scalar/core.jl:293
   ...
 ```
-This is because the call `f(x,y)` creates an expression graph and all values used in a conditional must be known when expression graphs are created.
-At graph creation time `x,y` are unevaluated variables with no specific value.
+This is because the call `f(x,y)` creates an expression graph.
+At graph creation time the **FD** variables `x,y` are unevaluated variables with no specific value so they cannot be compared with any other value.

 The algorithm can be extended to work with conditionals but the processing time and graph size may grow exponentially with conditional nesting depth.
 A future version may allow for limited conditionals.
 See [Future Work](#FutureWork) for a potential long term solution to this problem.